 Be ready, also, for a surge of anger and self-justification.
 Typically, when we haven’t been getting the attention and affirmation we need from our spouse, especially over time, we can be semiconsciously angry, enraged even, over the lack.
 This subliminal outrage over not being seen and loved well often drives the unaware involvement in the emotional affair, more so when it is layered on emotional deficits we suffered at the hands of our parents.

-Reconnecting to your spouse can be very difficult.
-If the behavior fueling the emotional affair has gone on for a long time, it may be very hard or impossible to change.
+Reconnecting to your spouse after an emotional affair can be very difficult.
+If the behavior fueling the emotional infidelity has gone on for a long time, it may be very hard or impossible to change.
 Your spouse has to be willing to work on the relationship, or it is time for you to make some critical decisions about your future together.

 If one spouse says to the other, “I can’t go on like this, we need to get into counseling,” and the other says, “You can get counseling if you want.
 I’m fine with things the way they are,” you can do that – getting help for yourself is always a good idea – but you will likely end up at the same decision point, “What is keeping me in this marriage?”
 The answer to that question will determine your next steps.